(This video is available with English Subtitles (above), with Spanish Subtitles,

 United Arts believes we need creative individuals to inspire us, enlighten us, and cross boundaries to bring us together through art.
 Our Artist Support Grants fund professional and artistic development for emerging and established artists to create work, improve their business operations, or bring their work to new audiences.
 Artist Support Grants support a broad range of talented artists in the disciplines of visual arts, performing arts, literary arts, and interdisciplinary arts.
 Individual artists and small, unincorporated groups of collaborating artists who have lived in Chatham, Harnett, Johnston, Lee, or Wake County for at least one year are eligible to apply for grants up to $1,500.

-Through our Municipal Murals program, United Arts has worked with the towns of Fuquay-Varina, Garner, Wake Forest, Zebulon, Wendell, and most recently, Apex to create new murals in their towns.
+Through Wake Murals United Arts has worked with the towns of Fuquay-Varina, Garner, Wake Forest, Zebulon, Wendell, and most recently, Apex to create new murals in their towns.
 With support from the Wake County Government, United Arts is now closer to its goal of a mural in all 12 Wake County municipalities.

 In 2020 United Arts also awarded 48 grants totaling $308,778 to 45 local arts and cultural organizations, schools, and municipalities to support classes, festivals, productions, emerging groups, youth art programs, and more.
 Grants are awarded each year in the following categories: Arts for Municipalities Grants to ensure broad access to the arts, Cultural Access Grants to support diverse arts programming, Youth Arts Grants to provide educational arts activities for students outside of school, New Generation Grants for arts organizations less than eight years old, Arts Services Grants to organizations that provide services and technical assistance for other arts organizations, and School Projects Grants for schools with innovative and creative projects that enhance arts education in Wake County.